Skip to content

 sudo yum install python3-devel python3-pip git development-c development-tools

-Steps for running on GPU If you want to use the GPU version of PowerFit, you need to install the drivers for your GPU.
+Steps for running on AMD or Intel GPU If you want to use the GPU version of PowerFit, you need to install the drivers for your GPU.
+For OpenCL, install the OpenCL development libraries and the OpenCL-enabled package.
 After installing the drivers, you need to install the OpenCL development libraries.
 For Debian/Ubuntu, this can be done by running

 sudo apt install ocl-icd-opencl-dev ocl-icd-libopencl1